-Cases of severe inclement weather or natural or man-made disaster are the only circumstances under which OVW may accept applications after 8:59 pm ET on February 15, 2024.
+Cases of severe inclement weather or natural or man-made disaster are the only circumstances under which OVW may accept applications after 8:59 pm ET on May 2, 2024 - JustGrants deadline].
 The information below provides the process applicants must follow in such a circumstance.

-- 1. Contact this program at OVW.LAV@usdoj.gov as soon as the applicant is aware of severe weather or a natural or man-made disaster that may impede the submission of an application by the deadline.
+Contact this program at OVW.ICJR@doj.gov as soon as the applicant is aware of severe weather or a natural or man-made disaster that may impede the submission of an application by the deadline.
 The email should include a detailed description of the weather event or natural or man-made disaster.
-A detailed description includes when the event occurred, or is likely to occur, the impacted area, and the specific impact on the applicant and/or partners' ability to submit the application by the deadline (e.g., without power for "x" days, office closed for "x" days).
-If the application is complete and ready for submission at the time the applicant notifies OVW, the application should be included with the email. - 2.
-Applicants impacted by severe weather or a natural or man-made disaster occurring on or around the deadline must contact OVW within 48 hours after the deadline or as soon as communications are restored.
+A detailed description includes when the

+2. Applicants impacted by severe weather or a natural or man-made disaster occurring on or around the deadline must contact OVW within 48 hours after the deadline or as soon as communications are restored.